 Will changes made in Tax1099 update in Bill.com?

-No, information updated in Tax1099 will not sync to Bill.com.
+No, information updated in Tax1099 won't sync to Bill.com.
 If you need to add missing information to a vendor, we recommend that you make changes in Bill.com first, then restart the import of the information to Tax1099.
-If the update is not made in Bill.com first, the update will need to be made in both the Tax1099 app and Bill.com.
+If the update isn't made in Bill.com first, the update will need to be made in both the Tax1099 app and Bill.com.

 How does Tax1099 pricing work?